nishihatapalmer/byteseek/README.md

 * sequence - matchers for sequences of bytes, byte matchers, fixed gaps and sequences of sequences.

 ####Searcher
+A package which contains implementations of various search algorithms.
+Most of them are sub-linear, which means they don't have to examine very position in an input source to find all possible matches.
 All the search algorithms have been extended to work with sequences which can match more than one byte at a given position.
 Any sequence search algorithm can work with any sequence matcher, no matter how it is composed.
 All the search implementations are stream-friendly - the length of an input source is not required unless you explicitly want to work at the end of an input source.

 * bytes - a naive searcher for byte matchers.
 * sequence - various implementations of the naive search, Boyer-Moore-Horspool, Signed Horspool and Sunday QuickSearch algorithms.